Exploring your aesthetic options?

 What happens if I’m not a candidate right now?
 Your surgeon may recommend health optimization (nicotine cessation, medication adjustments), treatment of sinus/allergy issues, or non-surgical filler for temporary contour changes until conditions are ideal for surgery.

 What’s recovery like compared to non-surgical filler?
-Rhinoplasty involves a splint for ~1 week, social downtime of ~1–2 weeks, and swelling that refines over months (tip last).
-Filler has minimal downtime but is temporary and cannot make a large or wide nose smaller—it can only camouflage limited issues.
+Rhinoplasty involves a splint for ~1 week, social downtime of ~1–2 weeks, and swelling that resolves over months (tip last).
+Filler has minimal downtime but is temporary and cannot make a large or wide nose smaller; it can only camouflage limited issues.

 Talk to a Verified Surgeon